Checking the Coregistration and Normalization

 You can also use Slicer for a more detailed investigation of coregistration accuracy, which is especially helpful to check post-operative CT coregistration accuracy.

-If you are happy with the results, you can close the detailed viewer (Image 2) and click on Approve & Next
+Image 2: Detail Viewer to assess quality of coregistration.
+If you are happy with the results, you can close the detailed viewer (Image 2) and click on

 (Image 1, arrow 4).